rjbaker/simple-magento-vagrant/README.md

 * Optionally install sample store inventory

 **Why no Puppet/Chef?**
 Admittedly, Puppet and Chef are excellent solutions for predictable and documented system configurations.
-The emphasis for this provisioner is on unoptionated simplicity.
+The emphasis for this provisioner is on unopinionated simplicity.
 There are some excellent Puppet / Chef Magento configurations on Github with far more bells and whistles.